 (i) If you prefer wearing a hat, a baseball cap is recommended.

-Bwindi is a hub for those needing to watch birds.
-Hiking trails are open to people to sight birds, butterflies, primates and trees along the Munyaga, Waterfall, Rushura, River Ivi, Mu bwindi swamp nature walks and Bamboo.
+Bwindi Impenetrable National Park is also a hub for birds.
+The forest has over 350 birds’ species, representing a 90% of all Albertine rift Endemics.
+Hiking trails are open to people who want to see birds, butterflies, primates and trees along the Munyaga Waterfall, Rushura, River Ivi, Mu bwindi swamp nature walks and Bamboo.

 There are also a cultural walk to Buhoma village community for viewing traditional homestead, the healer, the banana brewing exercise, traditional handicraft and cultural performances.

-One can watch up to 150 species in a day especially at Buhoma and Ruhija.
-Define what you need to enable proper arrangements in time for the whole day.
-Bwindi has over 350 birds’ species, representing a 90% of all Albertine rift Endemics which include:-
+One can watch up to 150 bird species in a day especially at Buhoma and Ruhija.
+Define what you need to enable proper arrangements for the trip.
+Species at the various forest bird spots include:-

 - Short tailed Warbler.

-All these bird species are very rare in the Great Lakes Region at large.
-A golden chance to watch them is at Bwindi.
+All these bird species are very rare in the Great Lakes Region and it’s in Bwindi where a birder has a golden chance to see them.

 The Munyanga River Trail